Te Aka Whai Ora: Formation

 In mid September 2021, the government announced the interim board members of the Māori Health Authority.
-The organisation will be headed by co-chairs Sharon Shea (chair of the Bay of Plenty District Health Board) and Tipa Mahuta (Deputy Chair of the Counties Manukau District Health Board).
-Other board members consist of medical specialist and University of Otago Professor Dr Sue Crengle, Dr Mataroria Lyndon, Lady Tureiti Moxon, Fiona Pimm, Awerangi Tamihere, and Dr Chris Tooley (Chief Executive of Te Puna Ora o Mataatua).
+The organisation was headed by co-chairs Sharon Shea (chair of the Bay of Plenty District Health Board) and Tipa Mahuta (Deputy Chair of the Counties Manukau District Health Board).
+Other board members consisted of medical specialist and University of Otago Professor Dr Sue Crengle, Dr Mataroria Lyndon, Lady Tureiti Moxon, Fiona Pimm, Awerangi Tamihere, and Dr Chris Tooley (Chief Executive of Te Puna Ora o Mataatua).

 On 15 March 2022, the New Zealand Government allocated NZ$22 million from the 2021 New Zealand budget to the commissioning of the interim Māori Health Authority.

 On 19 May 2022, the government allocated a record sum of $13.2 billion from the 2022 New Zealand budget to facilitate the establishment of both the MHA and Health NZ over the next four years; with $11.1 billion being allocated to cover cost pressures from the previous DHB system and $2.1 billion to setting up the two new public health entities.
 In addition, the government allocated $188 million for the Māori Health Authority to commission services and develop partnerships with iwi (Māori tribes).

 In October 2021, the government introduced the Pae Ora (Healthy Futures) Bill to formally entrench its proposed health reforms.
 These reforms included formally establishing the Māori Health Authority as a new Crown entity.
 The bill passed its third reading on 7 June 2022.

 On 1 July 2022, the MHA formally came into existence as a new entity.
 The MHA's interim chief executive Riana Manuel stated that the new organisation would work alongside Health NZ.
 While it would have its own commissioning powers and work with Māori health providers, Manuel clarified that the MHA would also have oversight over the entire health system to ensure equity for Māori.
 Māori health practitioners Danny De Lore and Reweti Ropiha expressed hope that the new entity would improve Māori health outcomes and combat inequity within the health system.

+In March 2023, a review of Te Aka Whai Ora identified several issues facing the organisation including recruitment, an underspent budget, and planning issues.